Marusko/Race-Timer/README.md

  2. Select **Custom** from the left dropdown menu, in the details write or copy `data/list?&fields=Bib,DisplayName,Start.ToD&sort=Start.ToD&listformat=JSON`, and in the label write `starts` :bangbang: **Important** (see the picture)
 ![Creating starts API link](https://yhoikcyzjxfcerunfwok.supabase.co/storage/v1/object/public/eventifyePictures/RaceTimer/320photos/startsApi.png)
 3. Click the blue icon on this API under the `Link` column on the right, then copy the link and paste it into the `Finish API Timer` tab in the `API link` text box and click `Load` button :bangbang: Only after enabling starts

+> The app filters the loaded starts by a Race Result field so it only fetches upcoming/recent participants and auto-refreshes the list.
+This field defaults to `Start.ToD.Decimal`, but some events use a different field.
+If your starts don't load or auto-update, change the **Start time filter field** value in `Starts` > `Setup` to match your event's field.

 ## Using the Timer
 If you don't time the race with RaceResult or don't want to create links, simply use the `Timer` tab to set up the timer.
 Automatic switching of timer windows is disabled.
 You can still manually switch the windows.